-- Introduction to scattering methods, diffraction, small angle scattering, X-ray absorption spectroscopy (EXAFS), inelastic neutron scattering, including examples from biological and soft matter, materials chemistry and physics
+- be introduced to scattering methods, including diffraction, small angle scattering, X-ray absorption spectroscopy (EXAFS), inelastic neutron scattering, including examples from biological and soft matter, materials chemistry and physics

-- Development of an intuitive view of the application of these scattering methods to solve the students own research questions
+- develop an intuitive view of the application of these scattering methods to solve their own research questions

-- Hands-on exercise, including proposal writing, data analysis and presentation of data
+- have access to hands-on exercise, including proposal writing, data analysis and presentation of data

-- Hands-on experiments at the DTU Imaging facility and at MAX-IV (the latter to be confirmed)
+- participate on hands-on experiments at the DTU Imaging facility and at MAX-IV (the latter to be confirmed)

-The student is expected to develop on a concrete knowledge of the basic concepts of scattering as well as of the experimental process and data analysis.
+The student will develop a solid knowledge (i) of the basic concepts of scattering and (ii) of different experimental scattering methods and respective data analysis.

-- Basic knowledge of the different experimental methods used at large scale facilities
+- Be oriented on basic experimental methods used at large scale facilities

 - Be able to participate in experiments at large scale facilities

-2. To facilitate students’ participation a pre-requisite for this course is the submission of a short-bio describing their scientific interests during the week preceding the course start.
+3. To facilitate full participation in the course, a short-bio describing the students’ scientific interests is highly recommended.
+This information should be posted during the week preceding the course start.
 An example will be posted in Absalon.

 Feedback will be given during individual meetings, where the teacher responsible discusses in a one-to-one setting with the student.
 The goal is to adjust expectations to build confidence and inquisitive experience throughout the course.